vohai2003/hdp_data_tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 ### Visualize finalresults Data in Tabular Format

-In the previous Spark and Pig tutorials you already created a table finalresults or riskfactor which gives the risk factor associated with every driver.
+In the previous Spark and Pig tutorials you already created a table `finalresults` or `riskfactor` which gives the risk factor associated with every driver.
 We will use the data we generated in this table to visualize which drivers have the highest risk factor.
-We will use the jdbc hive interpreter to write queries in Zeppelin.
+We will use the jdbc Hive interpreter to write queries in Zeppelin.

 1) Copy and paste the code below into your Zeppelin note.